shantanuv17/alameda/design/crd_alamedascaler.md

 - Field: enableExecution
   - type: boolean
   - description: Set to _true_ to enable recommendation execution for api objects selected by this AlamedaScaler.
 Default is _false_.
-- Field: selector
-  - type: LabelSelector
-  - description: This follows the _LabelSelector_ definition in [Kubernetes API Reference](https://kubernetes.io/docs/reference/#api-reference) except that Alameda only processes the `matchLabels` field of `LabelSelector`.

 ### ScalingToolSpec